Geosynopsis/SatProcessor/ReadMe.md

 #### Computing Indices

-> Since we have built this tool for utilizing the capability of COG and reducing the local copies of data, we made the computation to directly use the downloader to access the data when needed.
+> Since we have built this tool for utilizing the capability of COG and reducing the local copies of data, we made the computation to use the downloader to access the data when needed directly.

 ```python
 from datetime import datetime